johnlindquist/kit/GUIDE.md

   md(`I recommend typing "Apple"`) // "md" converts strings to HTML )
 ```

+A function that returns a string will also be displayed beneath the input as HTML.
+You can use the `input` text in the function to create dynamic HTML.

 ```js
 // A function, takes typed "input", returns string